-Since her return to University Circle, Lanese has coached a total of 11 All-Americans in cross country and track.
-She guided the 2008 women’s 10,000-meter run national champion and has led dozens of distance runners and several relay teams to record-breaking performances.
-Her 2006 women’s cross country team finished sixth in the nation, marking the highest national finish for any Spartan athletic team in school history.
-Both her men’s and women’s cross country teams have earned All-Academic honors for the past 11 years and a countless number of individuals have been named to the All-Academic team.
-In addition, four of Lanese’s cross country runners have received NCAA Postgraduate Scholarships and one was a finalist for the NCAA Woman of the Year award in addition to receiving the Fullbright Scholarship in Vienna, Australia.
+Lanese has coached a total of 14 NCAA All-Americans in cross country and track.
+She guided Esther Erb, 2008 NCAA Champion in the women’s 10,000-meter run, and has led multiple distance runners and relay teams to school record-breaking performances.
+In addition, four of Lanese’s cross country runners have received NCAA Postgraduate Scholarships, and one was a finalist for the NCAA Woman of the Year award in addition to receiving the Fullbright Scholarship in Vienna, Australia.

-Lanese first came to Case in 1990 when she was named the head women's cross country coach and assistant track & field coach.
-She left Case briefly in 1993 to pursue a position in sports medicine, but quickly returned to the coaching ranks as women’s cross country and track & field head coach at Cleveland State University from 1994-96.
+Lanese first came to CWRU in 1990 when she was named the head women's cross country coach and assistant track & field coach.
+She left the university briefly in 1993 to pursue a position in sports medicine, but she quickly returned to the coaching ranks as women’s cross country and track & field head coach at Cleveland State University from 1994-96.
 Lanese moved on to serve in the same capacity at John Carroll University from 1996-2001.

-In addition to coaching, Lanese is a member of the Behavior Health Committee and the Women’s leadership council at the University level.
-She held the positions of President of the Ohio Track and Cross Country Coaches and Vice President for the USTFCCCA from 2009-2011.
-She recently accepted the position of President on a national level for the USTFCCCA for Division III Cross Country.
-Lanese, a 2010 graduate of the NCAA Women’s Coaches Academy, also attended the USTFCCCA Women's Coaching Summit held in San Antonio, Texas in December of 2011.
+In addition to coaching, Lanese has served as a member of the Behavior Health Committee and has served on the Women’s Leadership Council at the university level.
+She also served as the President on a national level for the USTFCCCA for Division III Cross Country and is active in speaking on mental training tools for athletes and coaches.
+She has held the positions of President of the Ohio Track and Cross Country Coaches and Vice President of the USTFCCCA.
+Lanese, a 2010 graduate of the NCAA Women’s Coaches Academy, also attends the USTFCCCA Women's Coaching Summits yearly.

 A graduate of Ohio University, Lanese was a scholarship athlete who competed in middle-distance and distance events.
-She was a member of the track team that won two-consecutive Mid-American Conference championships (1983-84) and the All-Ohio Cross Country Championships in 1982.
-Individually, Lanese finished 11th and 14th, respectively, at the MAC championships and was a member of the record-setting 3,200-meter relay and distance medley relay teams.
+She was a member of a Bobcat track team that won two consecutive Mid-American Conference Championships (1983-84) and the All-Ohio Cross Country Championship in 1982.
+Individually, Lanese finished 11th and 14th, respectively, at the MAC Championship and was a member of the record-setting 3,200-meter relay and distance medley relay teams.
 During her senior year, Lanese was named captain of both the track and cross country teams.
-She was voted the team's most improved runner in 1985 and also set an indoor record in the 1,500-meter run.
+She was voted the team's most improved runner in 1985 and also set a Bobcat indoor record in the 1,500-meter run that still stands today.

-Lanese received her B.S. in foods and nutrition from Ohio University and both her certification in athletic training and her graduate studies in exercise science from Cleveland State.
+Lanese received her Bachelor of Science in Foods and Nutrition from Ohio University and both her certification in athletic training and her graduate studies in exercise science from Cleveland State.

-Lanese resides in Cleveland Heights, Ohio and has two children, Evan and Kasey.
-Evan is a student at CWRU.
+Lanese resides in Shaker Heights and has two children, Evan and Kasey.
+Evan is a graduate of CWRU.